Two Courts and Two Outlooks During a Shutdown

 The closure has hobbled even the simplest of court functions, like getting a signature on a stipulated judgment or settlement.
 One plaintiff lawyer said this has hit vulnerable San Diego residents especially hard.

 “There are lot of peoples’ lives that are devastatingly impacted by this,” the lawyer said.
 “All you need is a court signature to get that money and you can’t get that signature, so people are held up from getting money they need.
-There’s a lot of pieces to closing a case, for a check to be cut, and people are waiting to get 10, 20, 30 thousand dollars which makes a huge difference for peoples’ pockets’ right now.”
+There’s a lot of pieces to closing a case, for a check to be cut, and people are waiting to get 10, 20, 30 thousand dollars which makes a huge difference for people’s pockets right now.”

 At the root of the court’s struggles, said lawyers in San Diego, are its continuing technological weaknesses.